WaelAlbakri/WaelAlbakri/README.md

 # 💻 Wael Albakri

-B.S. in Computer Science | IT & Data Specialist | Focused on Healthcare, Support, Education, and Analytics
+Hi, I’m Wael.
+I recently earned my degree in Computer Science from UTSA, and I’m passionate about using technology to solve real-world problems.
+I’ve gained hands-on experience in IT support, healthcare data, and systems analysis.
+I’m always looking for better ways to support teams and improve decision-making through smart, reliable tech.

-Hi, I’m Wael — a recent Computer Science graduate from the University of Texas at San Antonio with hands-on experience in IT support, healthcare data, and systems analysis.
-I’m passionate about using technology to improve efficiency, support teams, and drive better decision-making—especially in healthcare and service-focused environments.
+In past roles, I’ve supported users in live IT environments, cleaned and analyzed large datasets, and developed tools using SQL, Python, and Power BI.
+I’ve also earned certifications in IT Support, Cybersecurity, Data Analytics, and Healthcare Data Science.
+I enjoy learning new skills and applying them to practical challenges.

-I’ve supported systems and devices in tech environments, worked with large datasets to improve data quality, and built solutions using SQL, Python, and BI tools.
-With certifications in IT support, cybersecurity, Data Analytics, and healthcare data science, I’m committed to continuous learning and delivering real-world results.
+I’m open to opportunities where I can grow quickly, contribute to meaningful work, and help make technology more useful and accessible.
+I care about getting the details right and supporting the people who rely on tech every day.

 ---